rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 By using the [bulk API](/docs/api/bulk-api/), transactions, or both, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way Raft and SQLite work.
 So for high throughput, execute as many operations as possible within a single request, transaction, or both.

 ### Queued Writes
 If you can tolerate a very small risk of some data loss in the event that a node crashes, you could consider using [Queued Writes](/docs/api/queued-writes/).
-Using Queued Writes can easily give you orders of magnitude improvement in performance, without any need to change client code.
+Using Queued Writes can easily give you orders of magnitude improvement in performance, without changing any client code.

 ### Use more powerful hardware
 Obviously running rqlite on better disks, better networks, or both, will improve performance.